Automated Market Making and Loss-Versus-Rebalancing: Other Benchmarks and ``Impermanent Loss''

 In this section, we consider the possibility of alternative benchmarks aside from the rebalancing strategy.
-Specifically, given an adapted, predictable process $\bar x_t$, we can define a self-financing trading strategy according to which: (i) initial holdings match the pool, i.e., $(\bar x_0, \bar y_0) \defeq \big(x^*(P_0),y^*(P_0)\big)$; and (ii) risky holdings are held according to $\bar x_t$.
-We assume that $\bar x_t$ satisfies the square-integrability condition \eqref{eq:x-bounded}, so that the resulting trading strategy is admissible.
-Denote the value of that strategy by $\bar R_t$, so that
+We first define a broad class of benchmark strategies: the only restrictions we impose on these strategies are that they begin holding the same position in the risky asset as the CFMM, and that they adjust holdings at CEX prices.
+Specifically, we define a benchmark as a self-financing trading strategy, described by a position $\bar{x}_{t}$ in the risky asset.
+We assume that initial holdings match the pool, i.e., $(\bar{x}_{0},\bar{y}_{0})\defeq\big(x^{*}(P_{0}),y^{*}(P_{0})\big)$.
+We assume that $\bar{x}_{t}$ satisfies the square-integrability condition \eqref{eq:x-bounded}, so that the resulting trading strategy is admissible.
+Denote the value of that strategy by $\bar{R}_{t}$, so that